Anwaribra/IoT-Sensor-Data-Warehouse-Analytics/README.md

 # IoT Data Warehouse

-A simple data pipeline for IoT sensor data collection and analysis.

-## Overview

 This project processes IoT telemetry data from CSV files, stores it in a time-series database, and provides analysis capabilities.

 ## Components